GatorSethBarber/PythonCPPExample/readme.md

 ### Building using CMake

-See the directions about building using CMake for pybind11 if using Windows If using Linux, just delete the current CMakeLists.txt and rename LinuxCMakeLists.txt.
+See the directions about building using CMake for pybind11 if using Windows.
+If using Linux, just delete the current CMakeLists.txt and rename LinuxCMakeLists.txt.
 Then run the following commands (after creating a build directory):
 ```
 cmake -S . -B build